You know what I think if they came to an interim agreement just to save face for Obama?

 I didn't have a chance to make any notes because I preferred to smoke my cigar.

-Uh, the Iranians for the next 10 years will remain one year away from getting a nuclear weapon.
+He started off, I didn't hear the actual beginning, but the beginning of what I heard, the Iranians for the next 10 years will remain one year away from getting a nuclear weapon.

-For the next ten years.
+For the next 10 years.

-But if they do cheat, we're gonna catch them because we're gonna have more inspectors than any nation has ever had inspecting.
+For the next 15 years, they promise they will not cheat, but if they do cheat, we're going to catch them because we're going to have more inspectors than any nation has ever had inspecting.

-They won't cheat, because that's not who they are, but if they do cheat, we're gonna catch them.
+They won't cheat because that's not who they are, but if they do cheat, we're going to catch them and if they cheat, we're going to snap our sanctions right back on them.

-They have promised to never ever develop a nuclear weapon, which was confusing because he started by saying they will next, for the next 10 years, they'll remain one year away for the next 10 years from getting a nuclear weapon.
+They have promised to never ever, develop a nuclear weapon, which was confusing because he started by saying they will next, for the next 10 years, they'll remain one year away, for the next 10 years, from getting a nuclear weapon.

 It's the best deal that we've ever had, best deal we could ever get.

-My negotiators have been instructed by me to fully brief Congress and the American people, but none of this has been committed to writing yet, and there hasn't been anything signed.
+My negotiators have been instructed by me to fully brief Congress and the American people.

-And it will have been done peacefully.
+And it will have been done peacefully and, of course, by me.

-And if they don't like having inspectors around, it doesn't matter.
+They can't do anything covertly because they're going to have inspectors everywhere and if they don't like having inspectors around, it doesn't matter.

 They can't kick them out.

-The inspectors are gonna be there.
+The inspectors are going to be there.

-And I'm asking them, well, who are the inspectors?
+And i'm asking, who are the inspectors?

-Well, do you have a question?
+Well, you have a question.

 What's the question?